juanestebanalarcon/FormsApp/README.md

 # FormulariosApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.
+- This project has no back-end implementation, only front-end using Bootstrap.
+- You can try this app build to production environment:
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.